// https://learn.microsoft.com/en-us/cpp/preprocessor/macros-c-cpp?redirectedfrom=MSDN&view=msvc-170

 who: World

-Languages with Macros include C, Rust, Scala, Clojure, Elixir, Erlang, Julia, Prolog, Racket, Nim, Scheme, Factor, C3, Slope, Nemerle, Dylan, Wax, Pike, groff, Arc, High Level Assembly, Gerbil Scheme, Bio, Speedie, Bel, YAMP, honu
+Languages with Macros include C, Rust, Scala, Clojure, Elixir, Erlang, Prolog, Julia, Racket, Nim, Scheme, Factor, C3, Slope, Nemerle, Dylan, Wax, Pike, groff, Arc, High Level Assembly, Gerbil Scheme, Bio, Speedie, Bel, YAMP, honu

 Languages without Macros include JavaScript, Python, Java, HTML, XML, JSON, Kotlin, Smalltalk, Lil, progsbase